Adriantutuianu/professional-dynamic-readme-generator/README.md

 Time-Saving: Allow project creators to focus more on actual project development rather than spending excessive time on manual README creation.

+Here you can find a short video explaining the app functionality:

+Here is the GitHub repository: https://github.com/Adriantutuianu/professional-dynamic-readme-generator

 ## Installation

 Clone the repository: